AliMekky/Multi-Label-Arabic-Dialect_Identification/README.md

 ### Multi-Label Classification
 We fine-tuned MARBERT and CAMeLBERT models, implementing curriculum-based training to handle dataset imbalances and improve multi-label classification performance.

-### Level of Mono-Dialectness
-We introduced a metric to measure mono-dialectal influence using sigmoid function probabilities.

 ---